-Body Lift / Body Contouring
+Body Lift and Body Contouring in Salem

+Also called belt lipectomy, torsoplasty and panniculectomy, the circumferential body lift is performed to remove excess skin from the torso and upper legs.
 Candidates for body lifts typically suffer from loose (inelastic) skin on many or most areas of the body as a result of age, childbearing or significant weight loss due to diet, exercise or bariatric surgery.
 Because of this, the procedure is often combined with others such as breast lifts, arm lifts and liposuction to retain a proper body proportion.
 Body lifts tighten and tone the abdomen, back, buttocks, hips and thighs.

 During the procedure, skin is lifted from underlying tissue, muscles are tightened and stitched, fat is removed where necessary, and the skin is sutured closed.
 The navel is often removed and replaced in its new position.
 Surgical tubes may be needed for a few days to drain any fluid, and patients may need to wear compression garments for a few weeks to facilitate faster healing.

 After surgery, patients are encouraged to walk as soon as they are able to, although strenuous activities must be limited for about a month.
 Results are visible immediately.

 Major weight loss achieved through either natural means or bariatric surgery is a great accomplishment that allows patients to significantly improve their appearance and overall quality of life, while also reducing the risk of weight-related health conditions.

 After large amounts of weight loss, many patients are left with loose, hanging skin that has been stretched out by the excess weight and does not conform to the body’s new contours.
 There may also be one or more problem areas that has not responded well to weight loss methods and still contains localized areas of stubborn fat.